1985 Beirut car bombings

 On 8 March 1985, a car bomb exploded between 9 and 45 metres from the house of Shia cleric Sayyed Mohammad Hussein Fadlallah in Beirut, Lebanon, in a failed assassination attempt by a Lebanese counter-terrorism unit linked to the Central Intelligence Agency.
-The bombing killed 80 people and injured 200, almost all civilians.
+The bombing killed up to 80 people and injured up to 200.

-Beirut experienced three other deadly car bombs in following months on 22 May, 14 August and 18 August 1985.
+Beirut experienced three other deadly car bombs in the following months, this time targeting Christian areas.
+In a 22 May bombing, 48 people were killed and 120 were injured, while bombings on 14 and 18 August killed 14 and 50 respectively.

 The blast

 The bomb explosion, estimated to have been equivalent to 200 kg (440 lbs) of dynamite, occurred in the western Beirut suburb of Bir al-Abed, outside an apartment building.
 It killed worshippers, mostly women and girls, leaving Friday prayer services at an adjacent mosque, and destroyed two 7-story apartment buildings and a cinema.

 While several of Fadlallah's bodyguards were killed in the attack, the cleric escaped injury as he was attending Friday prayers at a nearby mosque.

 Locals fired guns in the air, following the blast, trying to clear the roads to allow ambulances to pass.
 A banner was strung across the blast site by locals, reading "Made in USA."